Chester Creek Hydrologic Analysis and Culvert Design

 Chester Creek is located immediately upstream of the Fraser River, with water levels within Chester Creek partially controlled by water levels within the Fraser River.
 This created a particularly challenging design constraint for the project.
-The capacity of Chester Creek was further constrained by an existing pump station located between the highway and the Fraser River.
+The capacity of Chester Creek was further constrained by an existing pump station located between the Highway and the Fraser River.
 Chester Creek outfalls to the Fraser River through a pump station located within the project limits.
-The hydraulic performance of the Chester Creek pump station was modeled using survey data, as built records, and input from the City of Mission operations staff to determine input parameters.
+The hydraulic performance of the Chester Creek pump station was modelled using survey data, as-built records, and input from the City of Mission operations staff to determine input parameters.
 The existing pump station was under capacity, causing unwanted flooding upstream.
 This pump station was scheduled for an upgrade after the completion of the project with the project relying on future upgrades to help reduce upstream flooding.

-Upon completion of the project, benefits included improved road safety along this stretch of highway, improved hydraulic capacity that will reduce flooding, and a fish habitat improvements along the new four-lane corridor.
+Upon completion of the project, benefits included improved road safety along this stretch of highway, improved hydraulic capacity that will reduce flooding, and fish habitat improvements along the new four-lane corridor.